promoting the Right Wing tradition of the English speaking world

 material welfare as the basis for good social behaviour

-corporate or collective [usually State] control and direction of resources and of the economy
+corporate, collective State control and direction of resources and of the economy

 international action and co-operation, viewing national identity and self interest as a threat to world peace